 Your first premium is due on the date your plan starts.
-We'll collect it on this date or shortly after, by direct debit or another means we've agreed with you.
+We'll collect it on this date or shortly after, by direct debit.

 Your last premium is due on the date shown on your cover summary.

 If you're paying monthly